 Don’t take offense.

 Targeted students, parents and caregivers may lash out at the school community for not doing enough to protect them or their children; this is a very natural reaction.
 Acknowledge their feelings and discuss ways that the school plans to prevent future incidents.
 Also inform students and families about victim advocacy and services, counseling and other supportive resources at the school and in the community.

 Denounce efforts that may reinjure the person harmed.

 Avoid any suggestion that the person somehow “brought on” the attack by their appearance or behavior.
 For example, every year, shameful reports surface about administrators telling LGBTQ victims they would not be harassed or attacked if they just refrained from being “out.”
 Also, if a person who was harassed retaliates against a bully or harasser, do not allow the original provocation to go unaddressed when considering consequences in the wake of the second incident.

 Apologize on behalf of the school community.

 In private or during an incident-related conference, express how sorry you and the school are for what happened.
 Social and psychological research has shown that sincere apologies have great power in healing ruptures in trust and security within organizations, communities and professional relationships.
 Explain that the school will do everything possible to identify offenders and see that they face appropriate consequences.

-Be sensitive to privacy concerns in anti-LGBT incidents.
+Be sensitive to privacy concerns in anti-LGBTQ incidents.